Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - **Export TagLab Annotations**: Save annotation data to a TagLab JSON file
   - **Export Viscore Annotations**: Save annotation data to a Viscore CSV file
   - **Export Dataset**: Create a YOLO dataset for machine learning (Classification, Detection, Instance, Semantic)

+### Utilities

+- **Sample**:
+  - **Sample Annotations**: Automatically generate Patch annotations
+    - **Sampling Method**: Choose between Random, Stratified Random, or Uniform distribution
+    - **Number of Annotations**: Specify how many annotations to generate
+    - **Annotation Size**: Set the size of the generated patch annotations
+    - **Label As**: Choose which label to assign to generated annotations
+    - **Exclude Regions**: Option to prevent sampling in areas with existing annotations
+    - **Margins**: Define image boundary constraints for sampling:
+      - Set margins in pixels or percentage
+      - Configure different values for top, right, bottom, and left edges
+      - Annotations will only be placed within these margins
+    - Select images by highlighting them in the ImageWindow

+- **Tile**:
+  - **Tile Manager**: Pre-compute multiple tiles / work areas for selected images
+    - Select images by highlighting them in the ImageWindow
+  - **Tile Dataset**: Tile existing Classification, Detection or Segmention datasets using `yolo-tiling`

+### AI-Assist

+- **SAM**:
+  - **Deploy Predictor**: Deploy `EdgeSAM`, `MobileSAM`, `SAM`, etc, to use interactively (points, box)
+  - **Deploy Generator**: Deploy `FastSAM` to automatically segment the image

+- **See Anything (YOLOE)**:
+  - **Deploy Predictor**: Deploy a `YOLOE` model to use interactively within the same image
+  - **Deploy Generator**: Deploy a `YOLOE` model to use like a detector / segmentor, referencing other images' annotations
+    - Select the `YOLOE` model, parameters, and load it
+    - Choose a reference label, then select the image(s) containing reference annotations (must be rectangles or polygons)
+    - Generate visual prompt encodings (VPEs) from reference images / annotations (save and show if needed)
+    - Use the loaded model w/ VPEs on new images, or work areas

+- **Transformers**:
+  - **Deploy Model**: Deploy a foundational model
+    - Models Available: `Grounding DINO`, `OWLViT`

+### Machine Learning

+- **Machine Learning**:
+  - **Merge Datasets**: Merge multiple Classification datasets
+  - **Tune Model**: Identify ideal hyperparameter values before fully training a model
+  - **Train Model**: Train a machine learning model
+  - **Evaluate Model**: Evaluate a trained model
+  - **Optimize Model**: Convert model format
+  - **Deploy Model**: Make predictions using a trained model
+  - **Video Inference**: Perform inferencing on videos in real-time, view analytics

+### CoralNet

+- **CoralNet**:
+  - **Authenticate**: Authenticate with CoralNet
+    - Enter your CoralNet username and password to access your sources
+    - Authentication is required before downloading any CoralNet data
+  - **Download**: Download data from CoralNet
+    - **Source ID**: Enter the Source ID (or multiple IDs separated by commas)
+    - **Output Directory**: Select where to save downloaded files
+    - **Download Options**: Choose what to download:
+      - Metadata: Source information and settings
+      - Labelset: All available labels from the source
+      - Annotations: Point annotations with their labels
+      - Images: Original images from the source
+    - **Parameters**: Configure download settings:
+      - Image Fetch Rate: Time between image downloads (seconds)
+      - Image Fetch Break Time: Pause duration between batches (seconds)
+    - **Debug Mode**: Toggle headless browser mode for troubleshooting

+### Explorer

 - **Explorer**:
   - **Annotation Settings**: Select images, annotation types, and labels to include / filter press apply